AyushhNK/AyushhNK/README.md

-- 🌱 I’m currently learning nodejs<br>
+- 🌱 I’m currently learning Python<br>

 <!-- - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...